 This type of mutual trust relationship ensures that there isn’t a power struggle going on.
 A client will feel more like an equal, rather than someone with lesser value due to an addiction or other life problems.

 In MI, the acronym OARS is used, which stands for open questions, affirmation, reflection, and summarizing.
 These qualities offered by a therapist can help clients gain clarity, create goals, and take action toward them.

-Not every client who enters counseling will have clarity regarding goals.
+Not every client who enters counselling will have clarity regarding goals.
 While they may know that they want to quit drinking or using drugs, they may not be clear as to what path to take to get there.
 They may also not have clarity regarding other life goals, such as career, relationship, and so on.

 They might also not understand the discrepancy between their drug use and their life goals.
 The MI therapist can help the client identify any ambivalence and pinpoint primary goals to begin working on.

 Part of the MI process is to discover and evoke the client’s motivation for change.
 The therapist will ask direct questions to gauge the level of motivation.
 Some clients are beyond ready to make serious changes, while others say they are, but after a bit of digging, they realize they aren’t.

 Openness and willingness are two key characteristics to create change.
-Motivational interviewing encourages the therapist to ask open-ended questions so the client can start exploring just how ready and committed the are to change.
+Motivational interviewing encourages the therapist to ask open-ended questions so the client can start exploring just how ready and committed they are to change.
 Having them elaborate oftentimes gives them greater insight into what’s going on under the surface.

 Ultimately, the MI therapist desires to see the client want to help create their own unique plan for change based on their motivation to experience transformation.
 The whole MI process is geared toward clients starting to dig deep into their mindsets to gauge where their motivational level for change is.
 Once they understand that motivation matters, they’re likely to want to be more proactive in changing what needs to be changed in their lives.